 Please, first and foremost, bring me a picture of that special wedding gown of yours!
 If you haven’t chosen your dress yet, just be sure to bring a few pictures of what you think you would like your dress to look like.
 If you want your elegant rhinestone decoration on your dress to be shown, carry a small posy of a single type of flower, as to not take away from your dress.
 Cascading bouquets look great with straight dresses.
 Fuller dresses are always complemented with a formal bouquet.
 As well, bring me a color swatch or your bridesmaids’ too, so we can match the perfect colors for their posies.

 A proposal is an estimate; it lists what we discussed when you came in for your consultation.
 Your first proposal will list each item used for your wedding party, ceremony, and reception.
 The prices of each arrangement is included, as well as the total cost of your wedding flowers.
 Changes or additions may be made to this proposal.
 Once you decide that you want A Floral Affair as your wedding florist, a deposit is made and full descriptions are added to the proposal and the fine tuning begins!

 Remember the old adage, “You get what you pay for.”
 Going with the lowest price is not always the best way.
 If one of your quotes seems abnormally high, there is probably a good reason.
 The ‘lower price’ may not have exactly what you and the ‘higher price’ florist discussed.

 After you have found you are happy with your proposal, we will make a permanent booking.
-A deposit will reserve your special day on my wedding Calendar.
+A deposit will reserve your special day on our wedding calendar.
 After you make a deposit you will get all the details and cost confirmed in writing.
-This will also be the opportunity for you and I to sign the Wedding Contract.
+This will also be the opportunity to sign the Wedding Contract.